 “We’ve adapted as well as we can to the COVID environment,” said Heather, “but we’ll be glad when it’s over.
 We see people in Yarraville, Hoppers Crossing, Laverton and we’ve also attracted people into our courses from Brisbane and Sydney.
 So that’s been an unintended good point!”

-, which is a free, primary health care service for refugees, asylum seekers and people on temporary visas.
+(5) Cabrini Outreach is part of Cabrini Health Australia and offers a number of programs to assist in this area.
+The first is the Cabrini Asylum Seeker and Refugee Health Hub in Brunswick, which is a free, primary health care service for refugees, asylum seekers and people on temporary visas.
 Speaking of the impact of COVID-19, Tracey said, “In general, it’s been quite tough.
 We assist many families with children … we’ve had lots of people who’ve become homeless.
 They’ve gone from having a small bit of income to having no income and not being eligible for government support.
 There is a lot of rental distress and housing distress.”

 Cabrini Outreach also offers the Regional Specialist Mental Health Service for refugees and asylum seekers living outside of Melbourne, and the Hume-Whittlesea Pharmacy Waiver Program, where people can access free pharmaceuticals in the Epping catchment area.
 Access a detailed brochure, with further information, here.

-.
+(6) Corazon is a ministry of the Daughters of Our Lady of the Sacred Heart based in Melbourne’s western suburbs and provides psychology and counselling services.
 Coordinator, Jenny Sheehan said, “The range of issues we have extend right across the board, including sexual abuse, trauma, family violence, personality disorders and complex traumas.
 It’s a difficult space to work in because of the limited sessions and fragmented nature of it,” she said.

 “This period of COVID has been quite difficult for us because a lot of our clients have low socio-economic status so they don’t have all of the equipment you need such as smart phones and data plans, and the issues that confront them are trauma and family violence, which is quite difficult, people tell me, to talk about over the phone.”
 During stage 4 of the restrictions, they ceased all face-to-face sessions, which means 25% of their clients are in a “holding pattern”.